gulickO2/PocketPPI/README.md

 ## 🚀 Overview

-ADESP-ETD600 is an open-source embedded traffic display system that shows real-time aircraft positions using ADS-B data.
+PocketPPI is an open-source embedded traffic display system that shows real-time aircraft positions using ADS-B data.
 Built on the ESP32 platform with a vibrant TFT display, and designed to mimic ATC plan position indicator displays, it provides professional-grade aircraft tracking in a compact, portable package.
 Does not need any external harware.
 ADS-B data is handled onboard via an aerobits TT-SC1

 ## ✨ Features